Risk analysis and data protection

 - Historical Analysis and Risk Management

-- Viewing all the points of a historical analysis
+- Visualization of all the points of a historical analysis.

 - Data processing

-- Definition, classification and valuation of data processing
+- Definition, classification and assessment of data processing.

-- Setting up categories and dimensions of items
+- Configuration of categories and dimensions of the elements.

 - Risk assessment